yeatmanlab/roar-legal-documents/atHomeConsentEyetrackingPaid.md

 <br>

 **PURPOSE OF THE STUDY**
 Data collected through games in the web-browser will help researchers understand relationships between academic skills, reading and math proficiency, cognition, perception, and/or attitudes towards academic skills and school in individuals with a broad range of skills.
-Your participation and your child(ren)'s/your ward(s)'s participation supports the development and validation of efficient online assessment tools that fit the needs of all educators, medical providers, and researchers.
-Any future research that is published from this study can be found on our website [roar.stanford.edu.](https://roar.stanford.edu/)
+Your participation and your child(ren)’s/ your ward(s)’s participation supports the development and validation of efficient online assessment tools that fit the needs of all educators, medical providers, and researchers.
+Any future research that is published from this study can be found on our website: [roar.stanford.edu.](https://roar.stanford.edu/)

 <br>

 **STUDY PROCEDURES**
 In this study, your child(ren)/your ward(s) will be asked to:

 * Complete computer tasks via a computer screen in which audio will be presented via headphones or speakers.
-They will look at things, such as but not limited to words, sentences, numbers, geometric shapes, mathematical symbols and operators, or cartoon pictures, and respond by clicking, typing, tapping, or speaking depending on the task.
+You will look at things, such as but not limited to words, sentences, numbers, geometric shapes, mathematical symbols and operators, or cartoon pictures, and respond by clicking, typing, tapping, or speaking depending on the task.
 These responses will be recorded.
+For tasks where you respond verbally, the web browser will request access to your computer microphone.
 * Answer questions about their feelings about reading, learning, school, and the activities you played.
+*	Complete an eye-tracking task that will request access to your webcam.
+This activity will capture eye-tracking data and video recordings.

 Your child(ren)/ your ward(s) may be asked to complete tasks in one session.